tchitchek-lab/CytoCompare/README.md

 * The fourth situation arises when users aim to organize the identified cell clusters based on their phenotypes.
 * The fifth situation occurs when comparing the phenotypes of cell populations from different biological studies.

-CytoCompare is an R package that performs comparisons between the phenotypes of cell clusters with the purpose of identifying similar ones.
+CytoCompare is an R package that performs comparisons between the phenotypes of cell clusters with the purpose of identifying similar and different ones.
-For each comparison of two cell clusters, CytoCompare provides a similarity measure as well as a p-value asserting the statistical significance of the similarity.
+For each comparison of two cell clusters, CytoCompare provides a distance measure as well as a p-value to assert whether the clusters are phenotypically different or not.
-CytoCompare can generate parallel coordinates, parallel heatmaps, multidimensional scaling or circular graph representations to visualize easily cell cluster phenotypes and the comparison results.
+CytoCompare can generate parallel coordinates, parallel heatmaps, dendrograms, multidimensional scaling or circular graph representations to visualize easily cell cluster phenotypes and the comparison results.
 CytoCompare can import clustering results from various algorithms including viSNE/ACCENSE, SPADE, and Citrus, the most current widely used algorithms.

 We designed CytoCompare in a way that it can be easily used by non-bioinformatician experts, but can also be easily customizable by users with more expertise in bioinformatics.